The South Fork Grove Creek Trail near Red Lodge is a little bumpy in the approach, but a nice walk once you get there.

 The trail is really a road that climbs steeply from the trailhead and parallels the South Fork of Grove Creek.
 The best part about this walk is the view of the Meeteetse Spirespart of the Palisades (a dramatic limestone formation).
 In fact, the trail goes right through the spires.

-A history lesson: The Meeteetse Trail began as an Army supply trail in 1881 that started at Meeteetse, Wyoming came through Red Lodge and continued on to Coulson (now Billings).
-The road brought the first mail, supplies and settlers the 100 mile distance from Meeteetse to Red Lodge and was originally called the 100 Mile Route.
+The Meeteetse Trail began as an Army supply trail in 1881 that started at Meeteetse, Wyoming came through Red Lodge and continued on to Coulson (now Billings).
+The road brought the first mail, supplies, and settlers the 100-mile distance from Meeteetse to Red Lodge and was originally called the 100 Mile Route.
 Several years after its opening, stagecoaches began to travel the Meeteetse regularly.

-Getting There: From the south end of Red Lodge, turn left (east) onto Meeteetse Trail.
+Getting To South Fork Deep Creek: From the south end of Red Lodge, turn left (east) onto Meeteetse Trail.
 Follow the dirt road 7.4 miles to a Y junction (.9 miles past North Fork Grove Creek access).
 Stay to the right .25 miles to a parking area.

 Distance: 3.5 miles round trip